 7. Secure Your Mobile Device

 Security doesn’t end at your desktop.
 It’s important to get into the habit of securing your presence through your mobile device as well.
-Use strong passwords and biometric features, ensure you turn off your Bluetooth and don’t automatically connect to any public Wi-Fi, and download with caution.
+Use strong passwords and biometric features, ensure you turn off your Bluetooth, don’t automatically connect to any public Wi-Fi, and download with caution.

 When hackers can’t find a security vulnerability, they’ll attack in other ways.
 Enter social engineering.
 This type of attack is more of an attack on the mind of the user, rather than on the device, to gain access to systems and information.
 Especially with the information publicly available online and over social media, cyber criminals come up with creative ways to dupe users.